 The Department continually monitors the latest trends in sport and recreation, so we can deliver the best advice to the organisations we service.

-In addition to having access to a world of research through our library, linked to the Australian Sports Commission, the Department also conducts its own research into topics of interest.
+- has access to a world of research and conducts its own research into topics of interest; and

 The Department and Curtin University of Technology jointly established Centre for Sport and Recreation Research.
 Based at the University's Bentley campus, the centre is believed to be the first in Australia.